-Introduction to Gratitude Practice in Therapy
+Integrating Gratitude Practice in Therapy

-Understanding Gratitude Practice
+Defining Gratitude Practice

-Theoretical Framework
+Theoretical Foundations

-Common Use Cases for Gratitude Practice
+Common Applications of Gratitude Practice

-- Depression: Clients can benefit from identifying and expressing gratitude for positive aspects of their lives, which may help counteract negative thought patterns.
+- Depression: Clients can benefit from identifying and expressing gratitude for positive aspects of their lives, which may counteract negative thought patterns.

 - Relationship Therapy: Couples can practice gratitude for each other, fostering appreciation and connection in their relationship.

-Implementing Gratitude Practice in Therapy Sessions
+Steps for Implementing Gratitude Practice in Therapy

 Incorporating gratitude practice into therapy requires intentionality and sensitivity.
 Here are steps therapists can take to effectively implement gratitude interventions: